 It is interesting to note here that the Blessed Messenger (saw) was told to not be hasty in his recitation; nothing about ‘move not thy pen‘ concerning the Qur’an.

-So I am going to use a translation that actually favours my opponents (Qu’ran only) in this regards.
+So I am going to use a translation that actually favours my interlocutors (Qu’ran only Religion) in this regard.

-“Neither did you (O Muhammad SAW) read any book before it (this Quran), nor did you write any book (whatsoever) with your right hand.
+“Neither did you (O Muhammed SAW) read any book before it (this Quran), nor did you write any book (whatsoever) with your right hand.
 In that case, indeed, the followers of falsehood might have doubted.”
-(Holy Qur’an 29:48) – Muhsin Khan translation.
+(Qur’an 29:48) – Muhsin Khan translation.

-The reason I chose the ‘Muhsin Khan’ translation above; is because it can give the impression that Muhammed (saw) didn’t read any book before the Holy Qur’an; meaning he can now!
-Nor has he (saw) wrote any book (until now!!)….
+The reason I chose the ‘Muhsin Khan’ translation above; is because it can give the impression that Muhammed (saw) didn’t read any book before the Qur’an; meaning he can now!
+Nor has he (saw) written any book (until now!!)…

 So let us put our focus on the second part of this verse…